 Resumption of production in Libya and the price of oil.

-Libya has always been one of the largest oil producers; its reserves are estimated to be among the largest on the African continent.
+Libya has always been one of the largest oil producers, and its oil reserves are estimated to be among the largest on the African continent.

-Over the past few years, it was Libya that was one of the obstacles to increasing oil prices, because the country did not sign an agreement to limit production.
+Over the past few years, Libya has been one of the obstacles to rising oil prices, as the country has not signed an agreement to limit production.

-And now another news from Libya makes OPEC countries worry again - oil production at one of the largest fields, Sharara, has been resumed since September 6, 2017.
+And now the latest news from Libya is causing concern in OPEC countries once again: on September 6, 2017, oil production resumed at one of the largest fields, Sharara.

-While the market has not reacted to the news, perhaps a reaction will follow after an increase in production volumes.
+While the market has not yet reacted to the news, it is possible that a reaction will follow after production volumes increase.
 The increase in production is unlikely to be significant in global terms, but it is highly likely that oil prices will fall again.

 Many experts say that Libya's increased production is the main obstacle preventing the price of oil from rising to $60 per barrel.